dobromir-hristov/palettify/docs/installation.md

 import palettify from 'palettify'

 const palettifyInstance = palettify().init({
+  selector: '.image-list',
-  hoverTarget: '.hoverTarget', // Element to attach event listener to (mouseenter bt default).
+  eventTarget: '.hoverTarget', // Element to attach event listener to (mouseenter bt default).
-  imageTarget: '.imageTarget', // Image target that we will be sampled for colors.
+  image: '.imageTarget', // Image target that we will be sampled for colors.
-  attachBoxShadowTo: '.imageTarget' // Element to attach the boxShadow to. (optional) Defaults to imageTarget.
+  styleTarget: '.imageTarget', // Element to attach the styles to. (optional) Defaults to image.
-})
+  staticStyles: {}, // Static styles to apply on plugin load
+  dynamicStyles: {} // Dynamic styles to apply on each interaction })
 ```
 ___